nottaro/littleroot/content/11Economics/PES.md

 1. Price increases, due to an increase in demand
 2. Producers want to increase quantity supplied
 3. Additional FOPs are required
-4. [If] Firm is able to substitute one FOP with another easily and within less time
+4. Firm is able to substitute one FOP with another easily and within less time

 -   Determines how much more quantity supplied can be increased